Features

 // Filter for items needing review

-performance_tag = "Review" and state = "enabled"
+$performance_tag = "Review" and state = "enabled"

 Resulting Segment: Includes items needing review AND columns named "Low Acos Target", "High Acos Target", and "Performance Tag".